A Seminar for Bachelor students and an Advanced Seminar for Master students are offered each semester.

 Supervisor: Michael Schramm

-With mobile communication technologies evolving constantly, edge computing theory and techniques have attracted an increasing interest from researchers and engineers around the world.
-Edge computing can help accelerate content delivery and reduce network load by communicating with nearby edge nodes instead of the cloud.
+With the evolution of mobile communication technologies, edge computing theory and techniques have increasingly attracted the interest of researchers and engineers around the world.
+Edge computing can help to accelerate content delivery and reduce network load by communicating with nearby edge nodes instead of the cloud.

 Melanie Heck